-- · No significant changes since the last Board meeting - The year-to-date decline in OFZ yields creates conditions for the decline of deposit and lending rates
+- · Monetary conditions have somewhat eased since the last Board meeting. - OFZ yields and deposit rates have declined.
+The potential for lending rates growth has mostly exhausted. - The Bank of Russia's decision to cut the key rate and the year-to-date decline in OFZ yields create conditions for the decline of deposit and lending rates in the future.